 After five years in business we realized our work could mean more than the provision of work and money and delicious beverage, and that's when we founded and sponsored the opening of the now-former River Theater (it was 10 years running) and became “The Coffee that floats the arts” for this theater initially, and now for many other artistic, educational and social service organizations of this region.

 Come 2008, after another decade of coffee and community exploration and growth, we made a huge leap renovating and moving into an historic building in Union Town Astoria, the old Finnish Meat Market -- with the gracious support of Craft3, a nonprofit, community development financial institution with a mission to strengthen economic, ecological and family resilience in Pacific NW communities; and the reliable Rickenbach Construction.

-Two new coffee roasters, still American-made (manufactured by Idaho’s Diedrich Coffee Roasters), now do the roasting duties, along with David Yuill, roaster, who operates under Operations Manager Jon Reimer.
+Two new coffee roasters, still American-made (manufactured by Idaho’s Diedrich Coffee Roasters), now do the roasting duties, along with Josh Olson and David Yuill, who operate under Director of Coffee Jon Reimer.
 Though to this day the new roasters remain nameless, we're grateful be to working with excellent equipment in a beautiful building with the same family of employees, along with some new ones…all loving the smell and taste and chance to share our freshly-roasted coffee.